-- 1. Explain the meaning of health - List common health issues. - 3.
+- 1. Explain the meaning of health - 2.
+List common health issues - 3.
 Discuss tips to prevent common health issues - 4.
 Explain the meaning of hygiene - 5.
-Understand the purpose of Swacch Bharat Abhiyan - 6.
+Discuss the purpose of Swacch Bharat Abhiyan - 6.
 Explain the meaning of habit - 7.
 Discuss ways to set up a safe work environment - 8.
 Discuss critical safety habits to be followed by employees - 9.
 Explain the importance of self-analysis - 10.
-Understand motivation with the help of Maslow's Hierarchy of Needs - 11.
+Discuss motivation with the help of Maslow's Hierarchy of Needs - 11.
 Discuss the meaning of achievement motivation - 12.
 List the characteristics of entrepreneurs with achievement motivation - 13.
 List the different factors that motivate you - 14.
-Discuss how to maintain a positive attitude - 15.
-Discuss the role of attitude in self-analysis - 16.
+Discuss the role of attitude in self-analysis - 15.
+Discuss how to maintain a positive attitude - 16.
 List your strengths and weaknesses - 17.
 Discuss the qualities of honest people - 18.
 Describe the importance of honesty in entrepreneurs - 19.
 Discuss the elements of a strong work ethic - 20.
 Discuss how to foster a good work ethic - 21.
 List the characteristics of highly creative people - 22.
 List the characteristics of highly innovative people - 23.
 Discuss the benefits of time management - 24.
 List the traits of effective time managers - 25.
 Describe effective time management technique - 26.
 Discuss the importance of anger management - 27.
 Describe anger management strategies - 28.
 Discuss tips for anger management - 29.
 Discuss the causes of stress - 30.
 Discuss the symptoms of stress - 31.
 Discuss tips for stress management

-5.1.1 Health, Habits, Hygiene: What is Health
+7.1.1 Health, Habits, Hygiene: What is Health?